-In many occasions, you have probably noticed there is so much heat in your city.
-What’s more, if you pay attention to the local weather channel news, you won’t miss noticing a queer tendency of temperature variations within and around the city areas.
+On many occasions, you have probably noticed there is so much heat in your city.
+In fact, if you pay attention to the local weather channel news, you won’t miss noticing a queer tendency of temperature variations within and around the city areas.

 According to EPA,

 “The term “heat island” describes built up areas that are hotter than nearby rural areas.
 The annual mean air temperature of a city with 1 million people or more can be 1.8–5.4°F (1–3°C) warmer than its surroundings.
 In the evening, the difference can be as high as 22°F (12°C).
 Heat islands can affect communities by increasing summertime peak energy demand, air conditioning costs, air pollution and greenhouse gas emissions, heat-related illness and mortality, and water quality.“

 Urban heat island doesn’t just happen by chance.
 It can be attributed to a variety of factors, among which:

 According to Bouyer, Albedo is the ratio of the reflected solar energy to the incident solar energy.
 In other words, it measures the reflectivity of a surface, particularly how much sunlight it reflects back into the atmosphere.

 Albedo is usually expressed in percentage, with surfaces boasting higher values depicting greater reflectivity.
 Surfaces like snow and water or light-colored pavements have high Albedo, meaning they absorb less heat and bounce much of it back to the atmosphere.

 The albedo of a city varies according to various factors like the surface arrangement, i.e., orientation, heterogeneity, materials for roofs, pavements, etc.

 Essentially, If the Albedo of the urban surface is low, it will store more solar energy, and the effect will be an increase in urban temperature, i.e., the creation of the urban microclimate.